RA-PHNTM/Windows-Updater-Tool/README.md

 *Checks for NuGet Package Provider and  PS Windows Update Module

-*Downloads and installs packages following aggreement
+*Downloads and installs packages following agreement

 Note:
 Be sure to set execution policy to "RemoteSigned" prior to running